The European Social Charter, the human rights treaty on social and economic rights, guarantees the right to housing in Articles 16 and 31.

 Local authorities are key players in achieving this and other goals.
 However, in order to be efficient in fulfilling their tasks, they need to be empowered – through decentralisation policies, and enabled – through capacity-building tools.
 The Council of Europe offers assistance to its member States in both areas.

 The Council of Europe is the leading international organisation in respect of strengthening local government and “creating sustainable communities, where people like to live and work, now and in the future” (Final Declaration of the Third Council of Europe Summit).
 It has the only international treaty concerning decentralisation, the European Charter of Local Self-Government (“the Charter”) and a number of recommendations and other standards, a solid knowledge base, specific tools, expertise and experience with supporting reforms both of central and local government.
-The Congress of Local and Regional Authorities monitors the Charter and ensures regular exchanges between local and regional government representatives, whilst the European Committee on Democratic Governance (CDDG) brings together central government representatives to elaborate legal standards and guidance documents dealing inter-alia with good, democratic and multi-level governance, issues and good practices related to the management of public affairs including at local and regional level, as well as to exchange experience in those fields on an on-going basis.
-In addition, the Centre of Expertise for Good Governance. offers practical support to central governments who want to reform their legislation, institutions or policies, and to local authorities wishing to improve the quality of their governance and public services.
+The Congress of Local and Regional Authorities monitors the Charter and ensures regular exchanges between local and regional government representatives, whilst the Steering Committee on Democracy (CDDEM) brings together central government representatives to elaborate legal standards and guidance documents dealing among others with good, democratic and multilevel governance, issues and good practices related to the management of public affairs including at local and regional level, as well as to exchange experience in those fields on an ongoing basis.
+In addition, the Centre of Expertise for Multilevel Governance offers practical support to central governments who want to reform their legislation, institutions or policies, and to local authorities wishing to improve the quality of their governance and public services.
 For example, the 12 Principles of Good Democratic Governance, as well as specific capacity-building tools, training materials and benchmarks developed by the Centre of Expertise can help public authorities develop effective, accountable and transparent institutions at all levels based on inclusive, participatory and representative decision-making.
-Together with the CDDG, it helps promote sustainable, resilient, metropolitan governance reforms.
+Together with the CDDEM, it helps promote sustainable, resilient, metropolitan governance reforms.

 The Council of Europe’s Intercultural cities programme (ICC) has pioneered a new policy framework for inclusion and sustainable diversity management at the local level, supporting local authorities in the building of cohesive culturally diverse cities which are resilient to conflict.
 This policy framework has been endorsed by the Committee of Ministers in their Recommendation CM (2015)1 on intercultural integration and was reaffirmed and updated in the Recommendation (2022)10 on multilevel policies and governance for intercultural integration.
 According to the Recommendation, intercultural integration strategies should be designed based on evidence, in a participatory manner, and implemented in cooperation and coordination with all levels of government.